Atlantic (1849 ship)

 Atlantic was a wooden-hulled, side-wheel steamship launched in 1849.
 She was conceived as a part of an American fleet which would break the monopoly that European steamers, notably the Cunard Line, had on trans-Atlantic trade.
 She was the most successful of the Collins Line ships, and one of the most luxurious vessels of her day, but the company went bankrupt in 1858.

-She was chartered by the Quartermaster Corps of the United States Army for much of the American Civl War.
+She was chartered by the Quartermaster Corps of the United States Army for much of the American Civil War.
 She supported the army's logistical requirements during major assaults, ran routine supply missions, and evacuated casualties, among other missions.

 After the war, Atlantic was primarily used to bring German immigrants to the United States.

 Over the course of her career, Atlantic completed sixty-six trans-Atlantic roundtrips, more than any other American side-wheel steamship.

 Construction and characteristics

-In 1846 Edward K. Collins made a proposal to the United States Post Office.
+In 1846, Edward K. Collins made a proposal to the United States Post Office.
 In return for a $385,000 annual subsidy, Collins would build a fleet of five ships that would sail between New York and Liverpool, carrying the mail, twice a month in the eight months of the year when the stormy North Atlantic was reasonably calm.
 He won the contract and established the New York and Liverpool United States Mail Steamship Company, which was universally shortened in common parlance to the Collins Line.
 Stewart Brown, and James Brown, representing the private banking firm Brown Brothers, were partners and financial backers of the company.
 United States Navy personnel supervised the design and construction of the Collins fleet, including Atlantic, so as to enable its vessels to be readily converted to warships, should the need arise.

 Atlantic and Pacific were the first of the Collins Line ships which were built.
 Atlantic was built in the shipyard of William H. Brown at the foot of 12th street on the East River.
 The foreman on the job was George Steers.
 The hull was made of wood, reinforced with diagonal iron strapping.
 In consideration of her prospective service in the North Atlantic, she was built stoutly.
 The iron straps, 5" wide, and 1" thick, weighed 50 tons alone.
 A significant innovation in her design was her straight stem and lack of a bowsprit.
 This marked the ship as evolving toward greater reliance on steam rather than sail power.
 Both Atlantic and Pacific were launched on February 1, 1849.
 Atlantic's boilers, engines, and other machinery were added once the ship was afloat, so she was not ready for sea until the following year.